torrust/torrust-website-v1/src/routes/(blog-article)/how-to-setup-the-development-environment/+page.md

 ## Set Up the Torrust Tracker

-At the time of writing, the Torrust Tracker requires:
+At the time of writing, the Torrust Tracker requires (was tested with this version of rust):

-- rustc 1.77.1-nightly (839e9a6e1 2024-03-26)
+- rustc 1.72.0-nightly (839e9a6e1 2023-07-02)

-Now , we will create the tracker service and inside it we will create the folders where the databases will be located:
+Now, we will build the tracker and create the storage folders where persistent data like databases will be stored:

 <CodeBlock lang="terminal">